-- 1) AIMS Aries Integrated Management System - 2) Khazaana Awarding reward points to customers and online redemptions - 3) Sales force monitoring and reporting - 92% of payments from customers are now initiated using online banking and digital payment system. - 5) Use of e-parivahaan system to automate logistics and track movement of goods across the country.
-It also serves as a bidding platform for manufacturing units to lower cost of material movement with a transparent bidding process
+- 1) AIMS Aries Integrated Management System

+- 2) Khazaana Awarding reward points to customers and online redemptions

+- 3) Sales force monitoring and reporting

+- 95% of payments from customers are now initiated using online banking and digital payment system. - 5) Use of e-parivahaan system automated logistics and track movement of goods across the country.
+It also served as a bidding platform for manufacturing units to lower cost of material movement with a transparent bidding process.
+90% of trucks were booked using e-parivahan system.